 There are some ways that you can save money on food at Disney World.

 One option is to bring your snacks and drinks into the park.

-Disney World does allow guests to bring in their food, so long as it does not require cooking or refrigeration.
+Disney World does allow guests to bring in their water bottles and food, so long as it does not require cooking or refrigeration.

 This can be a great way to save money, especially if you have picky eaters in your group.

 Another option is to take advantage of Disney World’s dining plans.

 These plans offer guests a certain number of credits that can be used for meals and snacks at participating restaurants.